 Who is a Good Candidate for Abdominoplasty?

-The tummy tuck procedure, clinically termed abdominoplasty, is more about skin and muscle than fat removal.
+The tummy tuck procedure, clinically termed abdominoplasty, is more about skin, muscle, and fat than weight loss.
 The best candidates have loose, inelastic skin on their lower stomach, and have found it almost impossible to tighten this area with dietary changes and exercise.
 It is becoming increasingly popular for men to also undergo a tummy tuck to tone their abdominal muscles and trim their waistline.

-Good candidates generally have either gained and then lost a large amount of weight, have had a child, or are simply dealing with increasing laxity of the stomach muscles and tissues due to aging or genetics.
+Good candidates generally have either gained and then lost a large amount of weight, had children, or are simply dealing with increasing laxity of the stomach muscles and tissues due to aging or genetics.
 Weight gain and pregnancy both create situations where the stomach skin and support tissue are stretched for a period of time.
-When the person loses the weight, the skin often cannot return to its former degree of tautness.
-These conditions can also cause the abdominal muscles to separate; this makes it hard for the muscles to keep the area tight, as they did before separation.
+When the person loses the weight, the skin often cannot return to its former degree of tightness.
+These conditions can also cause the abdominal muscles to separate; this makes it hard for the muscles to keep the area flat, as they did before separation.

 Types of Tummy Tucks

 Dr. DeRoberts performs a variety of tummy tuck procedures, based on the needs of each patient.
-There are traditional/full tummy tucks, mini tummy tucks, endoscopic tummy tucks, extended tummy tucks, and circumferential tummy tucks.
+There are traditional/standard tummy tucks, mini tummy tucks, extended tummy tucks, and circumferential tummy tucks.

 - Mini Tummy Tuck – Here the hip incision is usually somewhat shorter and skin is lifted only to the navel area.
 The second incision is not made.
 Mini tummy tucks are ideal for patients who don’t have large amounts of loose skin and who still have good abdominal muscle strength.